 - Priority will be given to members of the Organism Biology and Focus on Soils & Waters research schools, but is also open to other PhD students.

 - Apply by sending an e-mail to the course leader Marisol Sanchez-Garcia (firstname.lastname@example.org) – no later than 2 March 2021.

 - Research school cooperation, responsible RS: Organism Biology

 High Temporal Resolution Water Quality Monitoring and Analysis

-This course is run together with the 4th International Workshop on High Temporal Resolution Water Quality Monitoring and Analysis held at SLU 31 May - 2 June 2021.
-The general focus of the course is on exploring recent technological and scientific advances in water quality measurements allowing for high-resolution determination of chemicals in water with a range of instruments.
-The objective of the course are to discuss how these new technologies and data can further advance catchment science and contribute to water resources management.
+This course was run together with the 4th International Workshop on High Temporal Resolution Water Quality Monitoring and Analysis held at SLU 31 May - 2 June 2021.
+The general focus of the course was on exploring recent technological and scientific advances in water quality measurements allowing for high-resolution determination of chemicals in water with a range of instruments.
+The objectives of the course were to discuss how these new technologies and data can further advance catchment science and contribute to water resources management.